05TharunKM/Samsung-PD-Training-/README.md

 **2. Non-Blocking statements:**
 - Non-blocking assignments are represented using the <= operator in Verilog.
-- Evaluate the RHS and update the LHS of the blocking assignment without interruption from any other verilog statement
+- Evaluate the RHS of nonblocking statements at the beginning of the time step and update the LHS of nonblocking statements at the end of the time step.
 - Non-blocking assignments model concurrent behavior, where multiple events can occur simultaneously and their updates are scheduled concurrently.
 - Example: